arangodb/docs/3.5/aql/fundamentals-syntax.md

 For example, the query parser will use the keywords to find out which high-level operations to execute.
 That also means keywords can only be used at certain locations in a query.
-This also makes all keywords reserved words that must not be used for other purposes than they are intended for.
+This also makes all keywords **reserved words** that must not be used for other purposes than they are intended for.

-For example, it is not possible to use a keyword as a collection or attribute name.
-If a collection or attribute need to have the same name as a keyword, the collection or attribute name needs to be quoted.
+For example, it is not possible to use a keyword as literal unquoted string for a collection or attribute name.
+If a collection or attribute needs to have the same name as a keyword, then the collection or attribute name needs to be quoted / escaped in the query (also see [Names](#names)).

 Keywords are case-insensitive, meaning they can be specified in lower, upper, or mixed case in queries.
 In this documentation, all keywords are written in upper